julian-zucker/katacoda-scenarios/functional-python-reduce-duplication-with-higher-order-functions/step1.md

 This step will introduce a problem to motivate the use of higher-order functions.
-First, let's get a python shell running:
+First, let's get a Python shell running:

 `python`{{execute windows}}